MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Experimental protocol

 \section{Experimental protocol}

-Subsequently, we provide further details on the architecture and training details of \model.
-We start from Stable Diffusion v1.4 and discard the CLIP text encoder. \model's encoder is built on a 13B transformer encoder-decoder similar to GPT-3 \cite{brownGPT} but using rotary position embeddings \cite{su2021roformer}.
-This LM was pre-trained on a multilingual corpus of roughly 400B tokens comprised of English, German, French, Italian, and Spanish data.
+Subsequently, we provide further details on the datasets (\ref{tab:datasets_mf}), architecture and training details (\ref{tab:training_details_mf}) of \model.
+We start from Stable Diffusion v1.4 and discard the CLIP text encoder. \model's encoder is built on a 13B decoder-only transformer similar to GPT-3 \cite{brownGPT} but using rotary position embeddings \cite{su2021roformer}.
+This LM was pre-trained on a multilingual corpus of roughly 400B tokens comprised of English, German, French, Italian, and Spanish data (cf \ref{tab:datasets_mf}).

 We turned the model into a visual language model (VLM) following the method of MAGMA \cite{eichenberg2021magma}.
 Therefore, we used a ResNet image encoder, initialized with CLIP weights, and extract the feature grid before the final pooling layers.
 These 12x12 features are then flattened to a sequence of 144 vectors with subsequent drop regularization and layer normalization resulting in the embedding representation of an image.
 Consequently, an image is represented by 144 token embeddings which are used as inputs to the transformer LM alongside the text embeddings.
 For parameter-efficient multimodal training, we added a bottleneck adapter with downsampling factor 8 \cite{houlsby2019Parameter} to each attention and feed-forward layer.
 Only the weights of these adapters and the image prefix module were optimized during multimodal pre-training.
-This model extension was trained for 15.4 million image-text pairs on a diverse composition of multimodal datasets, including image captioning tasks such as LAION-5B \cite{schuhmann2022laion}, CC3M \cite{sharma2018conceptual}, and CoCo Captions \cite{chen2015microsoft}, as well as visual question-answering datasets like OKVQA \cite{marino2019okVqa} and VQA 2 \cite{goyal2019making}
+The multimodal components (image prefix and adapters) are trained autoregressively for 15.4 million image-text pairs on a proprietary multimodal dataset (cf \ref{tab:datasets_mf}).
+Following MAGMA \cite{eichenberg2021magma}, the image tokens are prepended to the text tokens, and the language modeling loss for next token prediction is computed over the text only.
+We based our multimodal dataset on the findings and extensive ablations of MAGMA \cite{eichenberg2021magma}.